 3. Expressing gratitude

 Studies have shown a strong correlation between the expression of gratitude and happiness.
-Giving thanks to the past, present and what’s to come helps us frame our thoughts in a positive and productive manner.
+Giving thanks to the past, present, and what’s to come helps us frame our thoughts positively and productively.

 Simply set up an Open-Ended Poll and ask your teammates to enter one thing they are grateful for today before the meeting.
-Simply reading everyone’s entry together can put a positive spin on the meetings and relationships between people in the meeting.
+The act of reading everyone’s entries together can put a positive spin on the meetings and the relationships between people in the meeting.

 4. 18 & Under

-Ask each group to think about 1-2 most important needs in their life that is underserved.
+- Ask each group to think about 1-2 most important needs in their life that are underserved

-Come up with solutions that don’t currently exist to meet those needs or solve those pain points.
-Ask them to share their ideas in an open-ended poll, and discuss the submissions together.
+- Come up with solutions that don’t currently exist to meet those needs or solve those pain points

 6. Group problem-solving